500-476-Great Vocals

 Writer/Composer: Sly Stone (Sylvester Stewart) (1971)

-This American 7-piece Rock band was made up of stellar musicians, and the first modern-day inter-racial group.
+This American 7-piece Rock band was made up of stellar musicians, and the first modern-day inter-racial group since the old Doo-Wop days of the 1950s.
 They may have been the most widely acclaimed act at Woodstock in 1969.
 One thing is for certain—Their bass-driven songs led to the creation of Funk music which became so prevalent from the 1970s and on.
 This R&B classic crossed all boundaries - Rock / Funk / Reggai and Pop.
 No two songs of theirs sounded alike.
 Sly and Rose Stone share the honors here, taking turns with her delicate voice and Sly’s purposeful, hoarse growl and occasional high-pitched screech.
 What a unique, rhythmic delivery!…Marvelous!

 Writer/Composer: Kurt Cobain / Krist Novoselic / Dave Grohl

-Like a tsunami from the late 1980s to 2000s, came this unique sound from this American 3-piece, Alternative Rock band.
-The album, Nevermind, now considered one of the most influential in all Rock music, they left an indelible mark in music.
+Like a tsunami from the late 1980s to 2000s, came this unique sound from this American 3-piece, Alternative Rock, Grunge band.
+The album, Nevermind, now considered one of the most influential for changes in all Rock music, left an indelible mark in music.
 Previous generations considered this industrial factory noise, with explosive guitar riffs, thunderous drums, while riding the voice of Kurt Cobain.
-Primed for the 90s, this song was an “anthem for apathetic kids.”
-No other frontman sounded like Kurt, with his instantly recognizable voice.
+His voice was considered emotionally-charged vulnerability, with raw, gritty, power -packed chaos.
+Primed for the 1990s, this song proved to be an “anthem for apathetic kids.”
+No other frontman sounded like Kurt, with his number considered one of the most important in Rock history.
 Grunge saved Rock for another decade, but not Cobain, he died at 27…Mesmerizing Performance!

 495. DON’T GIVE UP (1987)